Submissions for the 2020-21 academic year are now closed.

-The Sexualities Project at Northwestern (SPAN) is pleased to announce that applications for Dissertation Fellowships for the 2019-20 academic year are now being accepted.
-Northwestern University doctoral students who either have advanced to candidacy or will advance in the current academic year, and whose dissertation relates to the topic of sexuality (including health in social context), are invited to apply.
+The Sexualities Project at Northwestern (SPAN) is pleased to announce that applications for Dissertation Fellowships for the 2020-21 academic year are now being accepted.
+Northwestern University doctoral students who either have advanced to candidacy or will advance in the current academic year, and whose dissertation relates to sexuality studies from a social science perspective are invited to apply.

 This application has three components:

 - An online application.

 - Within the application, you will be asked to upload a summary of your dissertation (no more than 3 pages, double-spaced, with standard fonts and margins).
 Your summary should be explicit about your research questions, research methods, and the connections to sexuality studies (including, if relevant, to sexual orientation and/or health in social context).
 Please also indicate succinctly your current stage in the project (e.g., completing dissertation proposal, collecting data, completing write-up, etc.).

 - In addition, please ask your dissertation chair to send an email to email@example.com that reports on your status in the doctoral program and indicates when you will advance to candidacy.
 This need not be a formal letter of recommendation.